 There is also solid academic “game theory” behind locating next to a competitor.
 Here is great video from Jac de Haan which explains it.
 For some businesses, like cars, furniture stores, and other high value purchases, I think locating near the competition is a good idea.

 I also like the idea of locating near a complimentary business when there is a potential for cooperation instead of competition.
 For example, I think a veterinarian clinic might want be located near a pet store, a coffee shop in a business park, and an ice cream shop next to a school.

 When thinking about your local neighborhood, you should consider the perceptions of potential visitors.
 If you operate at night, will shoppers feel safe in the area?
 The level of lighting, the number of people around, and the area’s reputation will all play a role in how safe visitors feel.

 That’s our article for today, if you have any questions or comments please feel free to leave them in the comments section below.
-Also be sure to stay read the next article in this series where we discuss how to choose the right computers for you new office.
+Also be sure to read Top 25 Restaurant Marketing Ideas From The Pros and Restaurant Industry Outlook Strong for 2014.